Eligibility Requirements for Undergraduate Medicine

 For Applicants in the University Categories

 These requirements apply to applicants who apply holding university degrees in either the Quebec resident, Out-of-Province Canadian, or International categories.
-Quebec residents applying through the First Nations and Inuit of Quebec Faculties of Medicine Program or the Med-P should refer to their respective applicant category (as defined in Applicant Categories).
+Candidates should refer to their respective applicant category (as defined in Applicant Categories and Special Admissions Pathways).

 The degree used as the basis of admission must be successfully completed by July 31 of the year of entry to the M.D.,C.M. program.
 This degree must be a Bachelor's degree and meet the following conditions:

 A 120-credit (four-year) or equivalent bachelor's degree from an accredited institution in any discipline.
 Applicants who have successfully obtained a Diploma of Collegial Studies (Diplôme d'études collégiales; “DEC”) in a pre-university program can apply with a 90-credit program from a Quebec university.

 The undergraduate program must have been undertaken on a full-time basis and should be completed in the time prescribed by the program.
 A full course load (e.g. 12-15 credits) per semester and completion within the time prescribed by the program is expected; however, applicants with some part-time semesters, who have taken up to one additional year to complete a bachelor's degree remain eligible; the final assessment based on individual circumstances remains the responsibility of the Undergraduate Medical Admissions Office.
 A full course load (as defined by the institution awarding the degree) is expected in regular sessions.
 Summer or other interim sessions are acceptable, assuming a full-time registration in regular sessions.
 The MDCM Admissions Committee expects a minimum of 60 consecutive graded credits at the time of application.

 Candidates holding or currently pursuing a second bachelor's degree may use the second degree as the basis of admission degree if: